 Our Speakers Bureau is composed primarily of Holocaust survivors who generously share their time on a volunteer basis to speak with students and community organizations about their experiences before, during, and after the Holocaust.

-If you would like to arrange for a speaker, please complete a Holocaust Speakers Bureau Request Form and email it to firstname.lastname@example.org.
+If you would like to arrange for a speaker, please complete a Holocaust Speakers Bureau Request Form , print, scan, and email it to email@example.com.
 (We do our best to find a speaker for all events; however, submission of this form does not guarantee that a speaker will be found for your event.)

 Please note that we require completed request forms to be turned in to us at least one month prior to your event.
 However, there is a high demand for speakers in April and the timeline for those requests differs slightly.